Creating a Custom Package for Windows Computers Using the Installation Package

 - You plan to perform a hardware refresh.

-The Download Manager downloads all the required installation files and service pack updates.
+The Download Manager downloads all the required installation files and feature release updates.
 For Commvault packages that need the SQL Server software, the Download Manager will retrieve Microsoft SQL Server 2016 Standard.

 Use this option if you plan to upgrade clients from previous Commvault versions.
 For example, upgrades from Version 10 to Version 11.